Art

 6. Simple Still Life

-Once you have a feel for it, a great watercolor painting idea to get you started are simple still-life arrangements.
+Once you’re comfortable with basic washes, simple still-life setups are a natural next step.
 Try setting a few items on a tabletop in front of you and examine how the light and shadows fall on and around them.
 Be extra attentive to what colors you’re actually seeing.

 7. Color Wheel

-The easiest watercolor painting idea to get a sense of how watercolors work is a simple color wheel.
-Paint the primary colors in a circle or triangle pattern, then mix them together to fill in the secondary colors in between.
+A color wheel is one of the easiest ways to understand how watercolor behaves.
+Paint the primary colors first in a circle or triangle pattern, then mix them together to fill in the secondary colors in between.

 8. Natural Patterns

-Textures such as wood, stone, marble and slate are very easy watercolor painting ideas.
-Use wet-on-wet and add colored washes and lines like veins or wood grain while the initial wash is still damp.
+Textures like wood, stone, marble and slate work especially well with your watercolor painting ideas.
+Use wet-on-wet washes, then add colored lines or veins while the initial wash is still damp.

 9. Insects